-- For most of my quilt projects I cut my strips 2½ inches by the width of the fabric.
-Note: for mini quilts and mug rugs I sometime cut my binding strips 2¼ inches.
+- For most of my quilt projects, I cut my strips 2½ inches by the width of the fabric.
+Note: for mini quilts and mug rugs I sometimes cut my binding strips 2¼ inches.

 - Cut enough strips to equal the circumference of your quilt (add all the sides of your quilt together and add about 6 to 10 inches).

 There are two ways to join your fabric strips.
 Normally I will sew mine together diagonally as shown below.

 There are times when I know I am short on fabric and then I will just sew a normal seam adding the strips together.

 You might find it easier if you mark a diagonal line first.
 Continue doing this until all the strips have been added.